sguir/ppgcourse/exercise_BP.md

 ## Working space
 We are going to work with three different consoles/terminals:

-	1. To run BayPass Models models (sbatch command) and Simulations (R) in the cluster.
+	1. To run BayPass Models (sbatch command) and Simulations (R) in the cluster.
 	2. To compute some statistics (R) and plot the obtained results (R) in your laptop ("my_folder").
 	3. To download and copy some precomputed results ("results" folder) to "my_folder".